Director of Fire Services & Fire Marshal – Bill Wiegman

 Vinay joined the fire service in 1998.
 Prior to joining FDMT in 2005, he ran with Colmar Fire Company and Wissahickon Fire Company.
 Vinay has completed multiple firefighting certifications ranging from Firefighter 1 & 2, Fire Instructor 1 & 2, Fire Officer 1, Special Vehicle Rescue Technician, and Vehicle Technical Rescuer Levels 1 & 2.
 At FDMT, Vinay is in charge of the Membership Committee and has held various administrative and line officer positions.
 Vinay completed his Masters of Business Administration in 2016 and currently works at the Bucks County Community College, Public Safety Training Center as Assistant Director of Certification & Curriculum.
 In his free time, Vinay enjoys spending time with family and friends and always looks forward to traveling the world.

-Andrew joined the fire services in 2016 with the FDMT and later joined Warrington Township Fire Company in 2017.
+Andrew joined the fire services in 2016 with the FDMT.
 He has achieved Firefighter I & II, BVRT, NFPA 1006, RIT, DMICO, Engine & Truck Operations, Driver Operator Pumper certifications and more.
-Andrew is also a member of the board serving as head trustee.
 In his free time, he enjoys cycling, hiking/backpacking, driving and attending Cars & Coffee car shows.

 Rachel joined the fire service in 2014 as a Junior Firefighter with F.D.M.T. and also joined Warrington Fire Company in 2017.
 Since she joined the fire service, she has obtained Firefighter 1 & 2, Instructor 1, VRO, NFPA 1006 General Rescue Requirements Core, Decision Making for Initial Company Officer, Truck/Engine Company Operations and more.
 Rachel is a member of the Trustee Committee and has held positions on the Board.
 During her free time, she likes to spend time Backpacking/Hiking, being at the gym, watching/playing sports and spending time with family and friends.